GiGurra/heisenberg/README.md

   * All suggestions appreciated
   * Yet to decide on API design and what features should/not be included

-## Heisenberg helps with (w/o data loss)
+## Heisenberg helps .. (w/o data loss)

-* Persistence of evolving/dynamic data
-* Routing of evolving/dynamic data
+.. directly with

+* Interpretation & parsing
+* Migration & consolidation
+* Validation & sanitization

+.. and indirectly with

 * Statically typed manipulation of evolving/dynamic data
-* Migration & consolidation of evolving/dynamic data
+* Persistence
+* Routing

-* Validation & sanitization of evolving/dynamic data
+of evolving dynamic data

 ## Key features
 * Selective parsing/validation without truncating source data